 In January 2017, I visited Havana, Cuba, staying in the Old City.
 Here are two street scenes, the first on a misty morning after a rain, the second featuring a blind man tapping down the calle.
 The moat view is that of Castillo de la Real Fuerza, one of two Spanish forts that guarded Havana’s deep harbor, where the Spanish once gathered their treasure ships from the Mesomerican coasts to convoy back to Spain.

-Through a series of coincidences, I visited Turkey three times: in the early 1990s, 2000 and 2007, twice staying in Istanbul, once enjoying an archealogical tour of the country’s interior.
+Through a series of coincidences, I visited Turkey three times: twice staying in Istanbul, once enjoying an archaeological tour of the country’s interior.
 Displayed are two large-format views of Istanbul’s magnificent Hagia Sophia.
 One of my all-time favorites is the one of Heliopolis, the scene caught at early morning.

-Between stops in Azerbajan and Istanbul, my daughter and I spent five days in Vienna in 2007.
+Between stops in Azerbajan and Istanbul, my daughter and I spent five days in Vienna.
 The day before leaving, we rented a car and drove south to Andau in Bergenland, Austria to locate the home village of my Peck ancestors.
 In the village cemetery we spotted this caregiver.

-Because my daughter was working in Syria in 2009, I had a chance to visit the country before its archealogical treasures were trashed.
-Here is the cloister of the Crusader fort Krak des Chevaliers.
+Because my daughter was working in Syria at the time, I had a chance to visit the country before its archaeological treasures were trashed.
+Here is the cloister of the Crusader Fort Krak des Chevaliers.
 The fort guarded the main route from the Mediterranean to the Middle East interior.

 Republic of Georgia